isabella232/dynamic-media-classic.en-1/help/training-services.md

 # Adobe Training Services{#adobe-training-services}

-Scene7 offers training in the form of video tutorials, instructor-led workshops and web sessions, and demos.
+Dynamic Media Classic offers training in the form of video tutorials, instructor-led workshops and web sessions, and demos.

 **Adobe Training Services**